MCP Server

 Browse source groups.
 Source groups combine multiple data sources into a single aggregated source with unified report type configurations.
 Use action to choose the operation:

-• list — paginated list of source groups, supports search and per_page
+• list — cursor-paginated list of source groups, supports search (pass cursor from page.cursor for next page)

 • show — full source group details with sources and configs